Ciran0/Clia/README.md

 - [ ] the two split plates are considered as two and move independently uu
 ### Making the plates drift
-> "As a user, I want to define a direction and a speed in order to make a plate drift over a set period of time"
+> "As a user, I want to define a direction, rotation and a speed in order to make a plate drift over a set period of time"

 **Acceptance Criteria**:
-- [ ] inputing a speed, a direction and a length of time correctly displaces the plate
+- [ ] inputing a speed, a rotation, a direction and a length of time to correctly displaces the plate
 - [ ] every features that are associated to the plate move in sinc with the plate

 ### Adding Ocean Crust